“Double, double toil and trouble; Fire burn and cauldron bubble.” – The Witches (Act 4, Scene 1)

 “And all our yesterdays have lighted fools the way to dusty death.” – Macbeth (Act 5, Scene 5)

-“By the clock ’tis day, And yet dark night strangles the travelling lamp.” – Ross (Act 2, Scene 4) QUOTES ABOUT SECRET GARDENS
+“By the clock ’tis day, And yet dark night strangles the travelling lamp.” – Ross (Act 2, Scene 4) TOO MUCH ATTITUDE IS NOT GOOD QUOTES

 “It will have blood, they say; blood will have blood.” – Macbeth (Act 3, Scene 4)